joshwadd/End2end_Driving_Keras/README.md

 ## Data Collection, Augmentation and Preprocessing

 The Udacity simulator contains two separate tracks that differ in both difficulty and visual properties of the environment.
-For both tracks the car can be operated in either data collection mode or autonomous control modes.
+Both tracks have two modes
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0MzkxMTEyNSwtMTA0ODA4MTQ5XX0=
+eyJoaXN0b3J5IjpbNTQ3MDA0NTQzLC0xMDQ4MDgxNDldfQ==
 -->